-Our integrated drug discovery and structure-based drug design (SBDD) platform offers library screening and fragment-based drug discovery (FBDD) for any target with known three-dimensional structure.
+Our integrated drug discovery and structure-based drug design (SBDD) platform offers library screening and fragment-based drug discovery (FBDD), including hit identification and hit-to-lead optimization for any target with known three-dimensional structure.
 Our team has gathered extensive expertise in compound screening, computational chemistry and structure-based drug discovery and drug design.
 In collaboration with our in-house partner Red Glead Discovery we offer expertise in drug development, including hit-to-lead compound optimization, assay development and biological characterization, medicinal chemistry and ADME.

 The gene-to-drug program includes protein cloning, expression, purification, crystallization of target proteins in complex with ligands and structure determination by X-ray crystallography.
 SARomics Biostructures' FastLane™ off-the-shelf gene-to-structure library, which contains almost 200 constructs, among which are kinases, phosphatases, epigenetic targets and other proteins, will provide substantial acceleration of your drug discovery project.

 The combination of our proprietary WAC™ fragment screening method with our expertise in structure-based drug design and medicinal chemistry helps our clients to design the best strategy for the drug discovery project, see more…

 The methods of computational chemistry can be efficiently applied to assist the drug discovery and drug design process.
 We offer our customers services in docking, library design and virtual screening of compound libraries, QSAR analysis, scaffold hopping, etc., see more…

 • Biosimilars Quality Validation

 • ProPHECY™ - in silico Peptide and Protein Optimization

 The benefits of using structural information in drug discovery